- Awards & Honors

 With the "activities" score, the judges look at the following activities: academic activities, sports activities, other extra-curricular activities/employment, volunteer activities, etc. Judges give points for evidence of sustained effort, real achievement in one or more fields, social/character-building/intellectual value of activities, and leadership in one of the above areas.

-Students write a 500-word essay on the following topic: "Describe your most memorable Foreign Service experience and why."
+Students write a 500-word essay on the following topic: "Describe your most memorable Foreign Service experience."
 Judges score on following directions, grammar, essay structure, analytical skills, conclusions drawn, and especially the "why" part of the essay.
 (12-point font, double-spaced.)

 Under the “special circumstances” area, students may receive points for unusual conditions/circumstances which have affected the student’s life in their high school years.
 Points can be awarded for post evacuation, a disability, a traumatic illness, rigorous high school the student has attended, chronic health problem, divorce or death in the immediate family, numerous high school transfers, etc. It is totally up to the judges to allocate any points in this area.

-The Art Merit scoring follows the same general format of the Academic Merit scoring.
-However, standardized test scores and GPA's are not factored into the Art Merit scoring (other than to verify a 2.0 GPA) since this award was instituted to recognize students who excel in the arts but are not necessarily academically gifted.
+In 2023, AFSA will award six Art Merit scholarships The Art Merit scoring follows the same general format of the Academic Merit scoring.
+However, standardized test scores and GPA's are not factored into the Art Merit scoring (other than to verify a 2.75 GPA) since this award was instituted to recognize students who excel in the arts but are not necessarily academically gifted.
 The Art Merit panel judges score individually the student's application and submitted art.
 Then the four-person judging panel meets as a group to review their scores.
-The scoring criteria used in 2016 will be:
+The scoring criteria used in 2023 will be:

 |Art Merit Scoring Criteria||Points|